When is Pongal?

 Despite these variations, it is a harvest and thanksgiving festival marking the start of spring, the end of the traditional farming season and the gathering of the first food from the harvest.

 It is unique among Hindu festivals as the date is based a solar calendar rather than the phases of the moon.
 This means it falls on 14 January in the western calendar.
-In 2016, it will be celebrated on 15 January in Karnataka, Telangana and Tamil Nadu.

 The date of Pongal marks the start of Uttarayana, the time when the sun starts to move northwards after the winter equinox.